git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

     This installs a new `msys2-runtime` and therefore will ask you to terminate all MSYS2 processes.
 Save what you need from other open MSYS2 shells and programs, exit them and confirm the Pacman prompt.
  Double-check Task Manager and kill `pacman.exe` if it's still running after the window is closed.
 Start a new MSYS2 terminal.

- 4. Then synchronize *again* (updating the non-core part of the packages):
+ 4. Then synchronize *again* to install the rest:

         pacman -Suu

+    It might happen that some packages are downgraded, this is expected.

  5. And finally install the packages containing Git, its documentation and some environment modifications[2]: